When to get a spinal X-ray for back pain

 How do spinal X-rays work?

 X-rays send powerful beams of energy called photons through the air and into the body.
-When these photons come into contact with different components of the body, they are absorbed in various amounts depending on the density of the tissues.
+When these photons come into contact with different parts of the body, they are absorbed in various amounts depending on the density of the tissues.
 For example, photons pass through soft tissues but are absorbed by dense tissues, such as bones.
 On an X-ray image, tissues that have not absorbed the radiation (muscles and ligaments, for instance) show up as black, while tissues that have absorbed the radiation show up as white.
 The images produced by X-rays are known as radiographs.

 What can an X-ray diagnose?